Working for people and nature

 Founded in 1899, NABU (Nature And Biodiversity Conservation Union), is one of the oldest and largest environment associations in Germany.
 The association encompasses more than 770,000 members and sponsors, who commit themselves to the conservation of threatened habitats, flora and fauna, to climate protection and energy policy.

 NABU's main objectives are the preservation of habitats and biodiversity, the promotion of sustainability in agriculture, forest management and water supply and distribution, as well as to enhance the significance of nature conservation in our society.

-NAJU, NABU’s own youth organisation, has around 75,000 young members.
+NAJU, NABU’s own youth organisation, has more than 85,000 young members.
 It is the biggest environment organisation for young people in Germany.
 It offers a framework for children and young adults aged 6 to 27 to protect nature and the environment.

 A Portrait of NABU

 NABU would like to inspire people to get involved with nature.
 We want future generations to enjoy a world worth living in – one that offers a great variety of habitats and species as well as good air, clean water, healthy soil and as large a reserve of natural resources as possible.

 We’re all part of the same family